Tutor: Joe Tyler

 WHAT TO BRING

 Please just keep an eye on the weather and dress appropriately for being outside all day.
 There will be lots of practical activity but also some watching and listening.
+The course will take place outdoors under a canvas shelter.

 Steel toe capped boot and clothes you do not mind getting grubby.